Find out what to do on the Sunshine Coast this spring.

 Grab brunch

 Make the most of our glorious sunny spring mornings and combine the best of breakfast and lunch with a side of stunning views.
-You’ll find abundant brunch spots here, with each place serving up its own mouthwatering touch.
-Take a stroll along the Coastal Pathway at Caloundra, before stopping by White Picket Fence for a trendy spread of truffled mushrooms on toast and fruit bagels, or The Giggling Goat Emporium for a crispy rosti benny.
+You’ll find abundant brunch spots on the Sunshine Coast (pictured: White Picket Fence) with each place serving up its own mouthwatering touch.
+Take a stroll along the Coastal Pathway at Caloundra, before stopping by the Kings Beach Bar for a feast of Okonomiyaki, Turkish eggs, and pumpkin halloumi fritters.

 If something sweet is calling your name, make a mid-morning booking at Flo’s Creperie in Mooloolaba, where classic crepes come doused in a range of toppings like cinnamon, Canadian maple syrup, and banana.
-Turning the car away from the coast, enjoy the scenic drive up the Hinterland range to Maleny, where Monica’s Cafe serves fresh blueberry muffins that go perfectly with a cup of tea.
+Turning the car away from the coast, enjoy the scenic drive up the Hinterland range to Maleny, where Monica’s Cafe serves fresh muffins that go perfectly with a cup of tea.
+Feeling extra hungry?
+Tuck into some of the Sunshine Coast’s newest restaurants here

 Hike and swim